ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This episode discusses the practical challenges of developing and deploying sensing technologies for vineyard research and management.
+          This episode discusses the challenges of developing and deploying vineyard sensing technologies.
         </p>
       </div>